-The minimum time limit for receipt of requests to participate shall be 30 days on which the contract notice was sent.
+The minimum time limit for receipt of requests to participate shall be 30 days from the date on which the contract notice is sent.
 Only those economic operators invited by the contracting authority following the assessment of the information provided may participate in the procedure.
-Contracting authorities may limit the number of suitable candidates to be invited to participate in the procedure in accordance with Article 64.
-The contracts shall be awarded on the sole basis of the award criterion of the most economically advantageous tender in accordance with Article 66.
+Contracting authorities may limit the number of suitable candidates to be invited to participate in the procedure in accordance with Article 65.
+The contracts shall be awarded on the sole basis of the award criterion of the best price-quality ratio in accordance with Article 67.

-2. The innovation partnership shall aim at the development of an innovative product, service or works and the subsequent purchase of the resulting supplies, services or works, provided that they correspond to the agreed performance levels and maximum costs.
+2. The innovation partnership shall aim at the development of an innovative product, service or works and the subsequent purchase of the resulting supplies, services or works, provided that they correspond to the performance levels and maximum costs agreed between the contracting authorities and the participants.

-The innovation partnership shall be structured in successive phases following the sequence of steps in the research and innovation process, which may include the manufacturing of the supply, the provision of the services or the completion of the works.
+The innovation partnership shall be structured in successive phases following the sequence of steps in the research and innovation process, which may include the manufacturing of the products, the provision of the services or the completion of the works.
 The innovation partnership shall set intermediate targets to be attained by the partners and provide for payment of the remuneration in appropriate instalments.

-Based on those targets, the contracting authority may decide after each phase to terminate the innovation partnership or, in the case of an innovation partnership with several partners, to reduce the number of partners by terminating individual contracts, provided that the contracting authority has indicated in the procurement documents these possibilities and the conditions for their use.
+Based on those targets, the contracting authority may decide after each phase to terminate the innovation partnership or, in the case of an innovation partnership with several partners, to reduce the number of partners by terminating individual contracts, provided that the contracting authority has indicated in the procurement documents those possibilities and the conditions for their use.